The tax filing season is upon us again, and Well Kept Wallet is here to guide you through each step.

 Tax Filing Basics

-Here are some of 2016’s basic tax return guidelines that will help you as you prepare to file your income taxes for the 2015 tax year.
+Here are some basic tax return guidelines that will help you as you prepare to file your income taxes for the upcoming tax year.

-- The tax season officially opens on Tuesday, January 19, 2016.
-This means that the Internal Revenue Service won’t accept any return filings before that date.
+- The tax season open date changes every year.
+The Internal Revenue Service won’t accept any return filings before the official open date.

-- According to the IRS website, seventy percent of the nation’s taxpayers are eligible for IRS Free File, which offers free name-brand software to tax filers with adjusted gross incomes of $62,000 or less.
+- According to the IRS website, seventy percent of the nation’s taxpayers are eligible for IRS Free File, which offers free name-brand software to tax filers with adjusted gross incomes of $66,000 or less (as of 2019).